HJBCodeForge/image-bg-remover-api/QUICK_FIX.md

 1. The API backend isn't deployed yet
 2. The demo is trying to connect to a placeholder URL

+## 🔧 **GitHub Pages Build Failing?**

+If you're seeing build failures, it's because GitHub Pages is trying to process Python files.
+Here's the fix:

+### **Repository Settings Fix:**
+1. Go to your GitHub repository
+2. Click "Settings" → "Pages"
+3. Under "Source", select "Deploy from a branch"
+4. Choose "main" branch and "/ (root)" folder
+5. Save and wait for deployment

+The `.nojekyll` file and `_config.yml` will tell GitHub Pages to ignore Python files.

 ## ✅ **Quick Solutions**

 ### **Option 1: Deploy API to Render (Recommended)**